industrial-edge/ai-sdk-tutorials/e2e-tutorials/soft_sensor/README.md

 <!--
-Copyright (C) Siemens AG 2021.
+SPDX-FileCopyrightText: Copyright (C) Siemens AG 2021.
 All Rights Reserved.
-SPDX-FileCopyrightText: Copyright (C) 2020 - 2025 Siemens AG

 SPDX-License-Identifier: MIT
 -->
 # AI SDK Soft Sensor e2e tutorial

 This is a machine learning project intended to create a pipeline with a Soft Sensor running on AI Inference Server.